-In this Bible, you will find words that are italicized, and these words are the only words that have been changed based on the facts as stated in this introduction.
-The rest of the words are the exact words of the King James Version of the Bible.
-You can either go to James Strong’s Concordance of the Bible and look up the italicized words in this Bible to know for yourself the Divine accuracy of the changes, or go to my book “Misunderstood Verses of the Bible”, in which I go into greater detail in validating why the changes were made.
-In this introduction, there are several truths that are applied throughout this Bible with a few supporting examples.
+In the King James Truth Version Bible (KJTV), you will find words that have been bolded, italicized and underlined to indicate where I restored words used in the original languages, words that other translations and versions changed over the years.
+The rest of the words appear exactly as in the King James Version Bible.
+You can go to James Strong’s Concordance of the Bible to look up the bolded, italicized and underlined words in this Bible to know for yourself the Divine accuracy of returning to the original words.
+I have provided several truths applied throughout this Bible in this introduction, with a few supporting examples.

 The Strong’s Concordance is an exhaustive cross-reference of every word in the KJV back to the word in the original text.
-Strong’s notes provide an independent check against translations, and offers an opportunity for a greater and more technically accurate understanding of the text.
 It has become the most widely used concordance for the King James Bible.
+Strong’s notes provide an independent check against translations and offer an opportunity for a greater and more technically accurate understanding of the text.

+The restoration of the original languages in this King James Truth Version Bible is not just my opinion of study and research since 1974 but is also the opinion of theologian James Strong and more than 100 other theologians that compiled the Strong’s Concordance of the whole Bible.
 From my research and reading Dr. James Strong’s books, he was born again and filled with the Holy Spirit with the evidence of speaking in tongues.
 I am convinced that the Strong’s Concordance of the original languages of the Bible is the most accurate translation of the Bible.
-The changes I made to the King James Version of the Bible are not just my opinion of study and research since 1974, but it is also the opinion of theologian James Strong and more than 100 other theologians that compiled the Strong’s Concordance of the whole Bible.

 You will also find that the most prominent word for Lord in the Bible is the Hebrew word Jehovah, which is h3068 in the Strong’s Concordance.
 Jehovah is used approximately 5,523 times in the Old Testament.
 Most of the time, the word Jehovah is used in reference to Almighty God.
-However, this same word, jehovah is clearly rendered approximately 255 times as lord in reference to satan.
-There are several other times that it is rendered in reference to unconditional evil being attributed to satan.
+However, this same word, jehovah, is clearly rendered approximately 255 times as lord in reference to satan.
+Several other times, it is rendered in reference to unconditional evil attributed to satan.
 So, there is a clear understanding that the lower case “l” can be in reference to satan.
 I render the word as satan when unconditional evil is being demonstrated.

 There are other words in the original languages of the Bible that have this same meaning.
 To arrive at accurate doctrine, any time unconditional evil is being demonstrated, we must choose the opposite meaning within the fuller meaning from the original language of the Bible.

 If there is a part of our knowledge that thinks God sometimes does things that are wrong, evil, or even allows evil things, then we will not be filled with all the fullness of God’s unconditional love, which is being filled with God.
 If we believe God does wrong, evil, or things contrary to unconditional love, a part of our knowledge is totally opposite of unconditional love, totally opposite of who God is.
 Therefore, we will never be filled with the fullness of God.
 We will never be able to be in a position for the works of Jesus, and greater, to be a reality in our lives.
-This will keep us from flowing in the last days’ signs and wonders (which will prevent the last days’ great harvest) and, also, prevent the rapture from taking place.
+This will keep us from flowing in the last days’ signs and wonders, which will prevent the last days’ great harvest and prevent the rapture from taking place.

-The extreme, major reason for these words to be changed in this Bible is to help people know the love of God that surpasses all knowledge.
+The extreme, major reason for restoring these words in this Bible is to help people know the love of God that surpasses all knowledge.
 This Bible replaces wrong words that make God look evil.

-In 2 Timothy 3:16-17, it says “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, throughly furnished unto all good works.”
+In 2 Timothy 3:16-17, it says, “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished unto all good works.”
 We must know that it is the original languages that are inspired by God.

 Major Examples of Mistranslations

-Examining the word Jehovah in the Old Testament helps with understanding why this Bible is in print.
-The Hebrew word Jehovah, with the Strong’s number being h3068, is rendered as: Eternal; name of God: the Lord, GOD, JEHOVAH, variant (Webster’s Dictionary says the meaning of variant is a form or version of something that differs in some respect from other forms of the same thing or from a standard, alternative, alteration).
-This Hebrew word jehovah is taken from the root word haya h1961 which has the meaning of: faint, fall, (one-).
-In Isaiah 14:12, clearly you read lucifer (satan) is the fallen one.
+Examining the word Jehovah in the Old Testament helps understand why this Bible is in print.
+The Hebrew word Jehovah, with the Strong’s number h3068, is rendered as Eternal, name of God, the Lord, GOD, JEHOVAH, variant.
+Webster’s Dictionary says the meaning of variant is a form or version of something that differs in some respect from other forms of the same thing or from a standard, alternative, alteration.
+This Hebrew word jehovah is taken from the root word haya h1961, which has the meaning of faint, fall, (one-).
+In Isaiah 14:12, clearly, you read lucifer (satan) is the fallen one.
 Truly, satan is the fainted, fallen one as mentioned from the root Hebrew word jehovah.

 The Hebrew word Jehovah h3068 is rendered approximately 5,523 times in the Old Testament.
 Of that 5,523 times, there are approximately 255 times where it is directly in reference to satan or his kingdom.
 Let’s read just a few of the 255 times that clearly demonstrate a mistranslation of the Hebrew word jehovah.

-–3, it says, “Thus saith the Lord of hosts, I remember that which Amalek did to Israel, how he laid wait for him in the way, when he came up from Egypt.
+- In 1 Samuel 15:2–3, it says, “Thus saith the Lord of hosts, I remember that which Amalek did to Israel, how he laid wait for him in the way, when he came up from Egypt.
 Now go and smite Amalek, and utterly destroy all that they have, and spare them not; but slay both man and woman, infant and suckling, ox and sheep, camel and ass.”
-(Note: God’s foundation of who He is and the foundation for our lives is within the 10 commandments, “Thou shalt not kill.”
-Exodus 20:13).
+Note: God’s foundation of who He is and the foundation for our lives is within the 10 commandments, “Thou shalt not kill” (Exodus 20:13).
 Notice how barbaric this scene is in I Samuel 15:2-3, clearly demonstrating satan.